ibnbayo/service/README.md

 Testing
 -----------
-Test coverage of views is 100%.
+Run tests with `pytest`.
 Caveat: Tests need to be rewritten to factor in authentication for endpoints.
-Run tests with `pytest`.

 Deployment
 --------------

 The service is deployed to Google Cloud Run.

 To Do
 -----------